Two-level systems and growth-induced metastability in hydrogenated amorphous silicon: Results and discussion

-In $a$-Si we observed that increasing the growth temperature reduces the density of TLS, and we suggested this is because higher growth temperature enables Si adatoms to find more stable sites during growth, leading to a denser and more energetically stable structure, which in turn leads to low TLS due to the absence of ``nearby" similar energy wells that enable tunneling states to form~\cite{Queen2013,Queen2015}.
-In $a$-Si:H, however, the overall $C_{P}(T)$ [Fig.~\hyperref[figure1]{\ref*{figure1}(a)}] as well as the extracted values in both the as-prepared and annealed states (shown in Table~\ref{table1}), show a non-monotonic behavior versus the growth temperature, with a minimum around 370 \degree C (Fig.~\ref{figure3}).
+In $a$-Si we observed that increasing the growth temperature reduces the density of TLS, and we suggested this is because higher growth temperature enables Si adatoms to find more stable sites during growth, leading to a denser and more energetically stable structure, which in turn leads to low TLS due to the absence of ``nearby'' similar energy wells that enable tunneling states to form~\cite{Queen2013,Queen2015JNCS}.
+This behavior, along with more recent as-yet unpublished data on the related effects of growth rate on atomic and TLS densities in $a$-Si, suggests that $a$-Si is being grown under conditions that cause it to be ultrastable (the most stable glasses are obtained when grown between 0.7 to 0.9 times the material glass transition~\cite{Ediger2017Perspective:Glasses}).
+In $a$-Si:H, the specific heat extracted values in both the as-prepared and annealed states (Fig.~\ref{figure3} and Table~\ref{table1}), show a non-monotonic behavior versus growth temperature, with a minimum for films grown at 370 \degree C. The enhanced stability is also related to increased atomic density, which in this case for $a$-Si:H is seen at 370 \degree C, matching with the lowest TLS density values.

 The Schottky peak amplitude also shows the same minimum with growth T, as seen most clearly in Fig.~\ref{figure2} and in Table~\ref{table1}.
-When the separate fitting parameters $N$ and $\Delta_0$ are plotted, the minimum is clear in the number of Schottky systems $N$, but the energy gap $\Delta_0$ becomes monotonically smaller as $T_{S}$ increases.
-This effect may be a result of the limits of the fit, which is over a limited temperature range and assumes a single gap $\Delta_0$, or may be a real shift to lower $\Delta_0$ with higher $T_{S}$.
-We considered all possible scenarios in which the parameters $N$ and $\Delta_0$ were either constant or free; allowing them to vary from sample to sample yielded the best fitting results.
+When the separate fitting parameters $N$ and $\Delta_0$ are plotted, the minimum is clear in the number of Schottky systems $N$, but the energy gap $\Delta_0$ becomes monotonically smaller as $\textrm{T}_\textrm{S}$ increases.
+This effect may be a result of the limits of the fit, which is over a limited temperature range and assumes a single gap $\Delta_0$, or may be a real shift to lower $\Delta_0$ with higher $\textrm{T}_\textrm{S}$.
+We considered a wide range of fitting parameters, in which $N$ and $\Delta_0$ were either held constant or free; allowing them each to vary yields the best fitting results, without significantly modifying the other fit parameters ($c_1$ and $c_{ex}$).